lrnselfreliance/wrolpi/README.md

 1. Download and copy a pre-built Debian image from https://wrolpi.org onto a USB thumb-drive (USB 2 recommended)
 2. Insert the thumb-drive into the laptop, boot to the thumb-drive
     1. Select "Start Installer"
-   2. Install Debian 12 like usual.
+    2. Install Debian 12 as you would like.
-   3.
+       1. It is recommended to use the hostname **wrolpi**
-       * WROLPi will be installed during the Debian 12 installation without your intervention.
+       2. (WROLPi will be installed during the installation without your intervention.)
-3. Unplug the thumb-drive after the installation has completed, login as the user _you_ created during installation.
+3. Unplug the thumb-drive after the installation has completed
+4. Login as the user _you_ created during installation.
-4. Switch to the root user: `su -`
+5. Switch to the root user: `su -`
-5. Initialize the WROLPi databases using the repair script: `/opt/wrolpi/repair.sh`
+6. Initialize the WROLPi databases using the repair script: `/opt/wrolpi/repair.sh`
-6. Reboot: `reboot`
+7. Reboot: `reboot`
-7. Browse to http://wrolpi.local or the IP address of your WROLPi!
+8. Browse to http://wrolpi.local or the IP address of your WROLPi!

 # Raspberry Pi Install